 #3.
 China Digital Marketing Trends: The Dominance of Short-Video Content

 While this trend began in 2018, we are confident it will continue well into 2019 and beyond.
-Live-streaming was the initially expected to become the dominant form of content for brands in China in early 2018, but users have quickly shown their preferences for short video content.
+Live-streaming was initially expected to become the dominant form of content for brands in China in early 2018, but users have quickly shown their preferences for short video content.
 For brands getting started with digital marketing in China, this is an ad format you won’t want to miss.

 Short-videos have become all the rage in China, with a multitude of apps focusing on this particular form of content including Douyin (Tik Tok), Meipai, Kuaishou, and Quanmin K Ge.
-Douyin was the most popular of these with a user base of over 500 million and users spending an average of 52 minutes per day on the platform.
+Douyin was the most popular of these with a user base of over 500 million and users spending an average of 52 minutes per day on the platform as of January 2019.
 We’ve covered a few of these apps in previous blogs that you can check out below.

 Back to the trend, Short-video content is expected to drastically change the way users consume content.
-2017 & 2018 were the first years that marketers began taking advantage of this.
-Users report that this popularity is due to their increasingly fragmented lifestyles of Chinese citizens, in that average users only have time to engage with bite size pieces of content.
+2017 & 2018 were the first years that digital marketers in China began taking advantage of this.
+Users report that this popularity is due to the increasingly fragmented lifestyles of Chinese citizens, in that average users only have time to engage with bite-size pieces of content.

 “Short video is rich in content while short in time, it’s very suitable to kill your fragmented spare time,” Jiang Yige, a Singapore-based analyst at FengHe Fund Management, wrote to CNBC in an email note.
 (Source CNBC)

-With no slowdown in site, we predict that short-video content will become the dominant form of content for big and small brands alike.
+With no slowdown in sight, we predict that short-video content will become the dominant form of content for big and small brands alike.

-So what does this mean for marketers?
-It’s likely that text & picture based content might become less of a priority with the dominance of this new form of content.
-However, there are few things to consider when trying to take advantage of this trend.
+So what does this mean for digital marketers in China?
+It’s likely that text & picture-based content might become less of a priority with the dominance of this new form of content.
+However, there are a few things to consider when trying to take advantage of this trend.

 First off, short-video content isn’t easy to create, especially for advertising purposes.
-Trying to fit a brand message into a 15 second video that’s also entertaining enough that users could share it can be incredibly difficult.
-Content needs to be short enough to hold a users attention and still make a point.
+Trying to fit a brand message into a 15-second video that’s also entertaining enough that users could share it can be incredibly difficult.
+Content needs to be short enough to hold a user’s attention and still make an impact.
 However, this challenge also creates a significant opportunity for more creative marketers.

 KOLs remain an important part of marketing when it comes to short videos.
 While having them involved with the content production itself can be effective, even just having them share your content can result in a drastically larger audience, which can lead to the content going viral.
 Engagement with ongoing trends can also be incredibly effective.
 Douyin for example posts daily challenges for users to engage with that the platform then promotes to other users through its recommendation algorithm.
 Participating in these challenges can be a great way to reach a huge amount of users with little cost.

-The government has been cracking down on short-video content.
+However, the government has been cracking down on short-video content.
 Many of the companies in the sector have already received stern warnings from government officials to self-censor.
 It’s likely that the government will take further steps to manage these platforms going forward.
-Stay abreast of government regulation to ensure you don’t face any set backs in this new area is essential both for short video and for digital marketing in China in general.
+Staying abreast of government regulation to ensure you don’t face any setbacks in this new area is essential both for short video and for digital marketing in China in general.
 For more on advertising regulations check out our post below: